-A primer that explains how CPA firms work as a business, this monograph is an invaluable resource for new staff hires.
+Updated for 2018, an invaluable resource for new hires that explains how CPA firms work as a business.
 Use it as part of new employee orientation and onboarding programs to give new employees a solid foundation in the workings of a typical firm.Learn More & Order

-Best practices for managing and structuring the leadership group; descriptions of both partnership and corporate styles; role of the managing partner and firm administrator; how decisions get made; voting; the role of a partner and how the organization changes as the firm grows.Learn More & Order
+Best practices for managing and structuring the leadership group; descriptions of both partnership and corporate styles; role of the managing partner and firm administrator; decision making; voting; the role of a partner and how the organization changes as the firm grows.Learn More & Order

-Based on experiences and insights amassed over more than 20 years of consulting with upwards of 800 CPA firms throughout North America, each monograph is dedicated to a key area of CPA firm practice management.
+Based on experiences and insights amassed over more than 20 years of consulting with upwards of 1000 CPA firms throughout North America, each title is dedicated to a key area of CPA firm practice management.

 Presenting informative case studies and useful handouts, checklists and templates in Rosenberg’s engaging, conversational style, they’re a valuable resource for firms interested in improving profitability, setting and achieving actionable goals, resolving partner and staff issues and developing the profession’s future leaders.